WeiDUorg/weidu/README-WeiDU-Changes.txt

   * The variable "%SAVE_DIRECTORY%" evaluates to the location of the current game's saves.
 Also "%MPSAVE_DIRECTORY%" for multiplayer saves.
 Compatible with BGEE.
 Update sc#addWmpAre and COPY_ALL_GAM_FILES accordingly.
-  * Updated some of the TP2 tutorials to be slightly more contemporary.
+  * Update some of the TP2 tutorials to be slightly more contemporary.
   * Mention MOVE + in the documentation.
   * MOVE falls back onto COPY_LARGE instead of COPY when the destination exists.